-We received data sets and other information from the following external organizations: Metropolitan Water Reclamation District of Greater Chicago, Southeast Environmental Task Force, Fox River Study Group, Chicago Sierra Club Water Team, Eagle View Group, River Prairie Group, and Northwest Cook County Sierra Club Water Sentinels.
-We evaluated and considered all submitted data that met Illinois EPA quality assurance/quality control requirements (Appendix B-4).
-For this report, we used data submitted by Metropolitan Water Reclamation District of Greater Chicago.
+Data sets and other information were received from the following external organizations: Metropolitan Water Reclamation District of Greater Chicago and the North Branch Chicago River Watershed Group.
+All submitted data that met Illinois EPA quality assurance/quality control requirements (Appendix B-1) were evaluated and considered.
+For this report, data submitted by Metropolitan Water Reclamation District of Greater Chicago and the North Branch Chicago River Watershed Group were used.